-- Ensure accessibility-The federal Americans with Disabilities Act prohibits discrimination against people with disabilities in all services, programs and activities of state and local governments; this includes ensuring that all users can access the programs and services on your township website.
-Soon, all townships must comply with specific requirements to ensure website accessibility.
-A U.S. Department of Justice (DOJ) final rule on "Nondiscrimination on the Basis of Disability; Accessibility of Web Information and Services of State and Local Government Entities" (28 Code of Federal Regulations Part 35) was released in April, establishing specific requirements-including technical standards to ensure accessibility on all state and local government websites and mobile apps.
-(Turn to page 20 for more on the DOJ accessibility rule.) - Keep it simple-Your website's design and layout should offer easy, logical access to your information. - Content: Use plain language, and make sure your site includes key content like township contact information, documents, and community services and resources.
+Ensure accessibility: Though not currently required for local government websites, ensuring that all users, including those with disabilities, can easily access your online information and services has long been a best practice, with voluntary guidelines available to help guide these efforts.
+Soon, however, all townships will be required to ensure their website is accessible.
+A U.S. Department of Justice (DOJ) final rule on "Nondiscrimination on the Basis of Disability; Accessibility of Web Information and Services of State and Local Government Entities" (28 Code of Federal Regulations Part 35) was released in April 2024, establishing specific requirements-including technical standards-to ensure accessibility on all state and local government websites and mobile apps.

+Keep it simple: Your website's design and layout should offer easy, logical access to your information.